 Ot Teh (ot-tei)/ No

-Learning how to say no will come in very handy for turning down the heckling tuk tuk drivers visitors face.
-Smile and walk away.
+Learning how to say no will come in handy for turning down the heckling tuk tuk drivers, or just smile and walk away.

 Watch Your Wallet on Cambodian Buses